How to write better queries for smart generated diagrams

 Use Mermaid syntax terms to describe your diagram and generate a better smart template in draw.io

-Compare these two smart templates in the draw.io viewer
+Compare these two generated diagrams in the draw.io viewer

 Follow us on GitHub, Twitter, Facebook.